Tea culture: Malaysia

 As of 2023, there are over 22.6% Ethnic Chinese who consume a lot of tea culturally.
 However, it is only in 1929 where the first tea plantation started in Cameron Highlands, situated at 1,500 meters above sea level.
 The temperature stays on an average of 18 degrees Celsius while the mildly acidic soil is perfect for growing Camellia sinensis.
 With sunshine all year round with high humidity, the tea leaves are sweet and aromatic.
 It is mostly the Chinese who drinks in a more traditional method by boiling leaves in a pot and serving in small cups.

 After World War Two, the Indian Muslim immigrants working on rubber plantations brought a style called Teh Tarik or "pulled tea" in English.
-Preparation involves pouring sweetened condense milk and evaporated milk into a flavorsome black tea before pouring the contents from one cup to another.
-More experience baristas are capable of pouring it with maximum hand extension of over 1 meter apart.
+Preparation involves pouring sweetened condensed milk and evaporated milk into a flavorsome black tea before pouring the contents from one cup to another.
+More experienced baristas are capable of pouring it with maximum hand extension of over 1 meter apart.
 This style of pouring creates a creamy foam and helps cool the liquid.
 A thicker froth is associated with a better taste.